 In fact, it has an even higher antioxidant activity than blueberries (12).

 Studies show that chocolate leads to very impressive benefits for heart health.

-One study even showed that people who eat chocolate 5+ times a week have up to a 57% lower risk of cardiovascular disease (16).
+One study even showed that people who eat chocolate more than five times a week have up to a 57% lower risk of heart disease (16).

-Some paleo folks have argued that eating too much muscle meat can make someone deficient in the amino acid glycine.
+Some paleo dieters have argued that eating too much muscle meat can make people deficient in the amino acid glycine.

-This amino acid is found in large amounts in other parts of the animal, including the organ meats and gelatinous cuts like tendons and skin.
+This amino acid is found in high amounts in other parts of the animal, including the organ meats and gelatinous cuts like tendons and skin.

 Pork rinds are also high in monounsaturated oleic acid, the same fatty acid that is found in abundance in olive oil.